 zed devcontainer with ssh

-The editor ‘zed’ does not support devcontainer.
+The editor ‘zed’ does not support devcontainers.
 However, it does work with ssh.

 Instead of direct support for devcontainers, ‘zed’ offers the Remote Development feature, which relies on a connection via ssh.